 Eating chocolate is fun, but holding your own chocolate tasting is even better – we explore how you can do it from home

-However, luxury chocolate deserves more than just a few minutes of our time before it’s swallowed and out of sight – if you’re not sure what makes a luxury chocolate, then don’t worry, we’ve explored this already in an earlier blog.
-Holding a chocolate tasting is a great way to discover the beauty of high-quality chocolate; host your own and you’ll never look at cocoa in the same way again, we promise.
+However, luxury chocolate deserves more than just a few minutes of our time before it’s swallowed and out of sight.
+If you’re not sure what makes a luxury chocolate, then don’t worry, we’ve explored this already in an earlier blog.
+Holding a chocolate tasting is a great way to discover the beauty of high-quality chocolate.
+Host your own and you’ll never look at cocoa in the same way again, we promise.

 The answer is probably the latter.
-This is because there is actually a fairly complex thought process behind the effect the setting has on your dining experience: for example, food marketers use colour psychology as a marketing strategy.
+This is because there is actually a fairly complex thought process behind the effect the setting has on your dining experience.
+For example, food marketers use colour psychology as a marketing strategy.
 Warm colours tend to make people feel hungry, whereas green and earthy tones convey that the food is organic or healthy.

-We suggest that you dim your lighting, play some calming background music and select a room where you guests will feel comfortable and at ease in, free from any distractions from loud outside noises.
+Dim your lighting, play some calming background music and select a room where you guests will feel comfortable and at ease in, free from any distractions from loud outside noises.
 By creating an ambient setting, your guests will be able to fully focus on the chocolate tasting experience.

 Choose the chocolate

 A chocolate tasting wouldn’t be possible with only one chocolate to choose from.
 Of course, how many you sample is completely up to you.
 We suggest between five to fifteen chocolates, with enough for each guest to try.
 Why not choose a few of our Selector packs or chocolate boxes to get a range of flavours?

 Just be careful not to choose flavours that will clash with each other.
 Either select a theme around your chocolate tasting or choose ones that complement each other.